Jeffwhen/mobilenets-caffe-netspec/README.md

 ### Pretrained

-I have not do the pretraining myself.
+I have not done the pretraining myself.
 But you can easily copy weights from [MobileNet-Caffe](https://github.com/shicai/MobileNet-Caffe) layer by layer.

 ### Requirements